qoala/InvisibleInc-CommunityBugFixes/FIXES.md

 # Available Bug Fixes

+* Detention Center Missions: Agent/Prisoner Chance
+  * The mission is coded to give 50/50 odds of an agent or generic prisoner, unless the agency is full (guaranteed prisoner) or the player recently found the prisoner (guaranteed agent).
+This guarantees that the player needs to visit at most 2 detention centers to find an agent.
+  * Except that the game sets `foundPrisoner` after _any_ mission that didn't have a rescueable agent, even if it wasn't a detention center so didn't have a prisoner.
+The 50/50 only applies if the player visits detention centers back-to-back.
+  * **Fix 1** (default): The `foundPrisoner` flag is only updated after detention center missions.
+    There is a 50/50 chance of Agent/Prisoner if the most recent detention center had an agent, no matter how many intervening missions have been visited.
+Additionally, force the first detention center to have an agent, because the bug has led most players to expect that.
+  * **Fix 2**: The `foundPrisoner` flag is only updated after detention center missions.
+There is a 50/50 chance of Agent/Prisoner unless the most recent detention center had a prisoner, no matter how many intervening missions have been visited.
+The first detention center has a 50/50 chance.
+  * **Campaign Option**: choose one of the available fixes or vanilla behavior.
+  * **Credit**: Qoalabear, Mobbstar, pesnitor
 * Vault Missions: Security Response
   * The security response (spawning an enforcer to inspect the vault) triggers when a device-targetted Incognita program reduces firewalls exactly to 0 on a vault device.